Wills & Estate Planning

 How Much Money Do You Need for a Trust Fund?

-Setting up a trust is complex and does cost money.
-That's why many people get stalled at the "how to set up a trust fund" stage.
+Setting up a trust can be complex and does cost money.
 Many attorneys will charge anywhere from $1,000 to $5,000 to create a new trust.
 The price will depend on where you live and the complexities of your situation.

-You could also consider using online preparation services such as LegalZoom or Quicken to reduce costs.
+You could consider using online preparation services to reduce costs.
 While this option can be more affordable, you should still consult with a licensed attorney if you need legal advice.
 A very basic trust fund can involve little more than a few pages of paperwork.

 Do Trust Funds Grow?
 Do Trusts Earn Interest?